 Summer programs and events at BCYF

-- Programs and Classes: BCYF community centers will begin offering programs and classes for pre-registered youth the week of July 13.
-Learn more below.
+- Programs and Classes: BCYF community centers will offer a hybrid model of virtual and in-person programs and classes for pre-registered youth.
+This page will be updated as we get more information.

 - Meal distribution: Select BCYF locations are meal pick-up sites.
 You can learn more and find a location online.

 Summer 2020 Guidelines and Information

 - Participants must be registered to participate in the BCYF program or class through our registration system.
 We are not accepting drop-ins this summer.

 Participants in BCYF classes and programs must follow the guidance of public health officials and BCYF specific policies related to COVID-19 including wearing a face covering (covering both the nose and mouth), maintaining 6 feet of distance from others, and washing your hands often with soap and water for at least 20 seconds.